dolanmiu/MMM-awesome-alexa/docs/README.md

 ## What to do next?

 So you have got it this far and very happy with your working Alexa-enabled MagicMirror.
-You can then change your time/location; by default, the Alexa is based in Seattle: https://github.com/alexa/alexa-avs-sample-app/issues/222
+You can then change your time/location; by default, the Alexa is based in Seattle

 # Features